Hands on: Hands on: Sony FE 600mm f/4 GM OSS review

 Early verdict

-Together with the most recent version 5 firmware update for the A9, and its existing action-focused lens offerings, Sony shows no slowing down in its ambitions to make its Alpha line the first choice for sports and wildlife photographers – and for those needing a full-frame sensor, it's essentially the only choice that can compete on a similar level.
+Together with the most recent version 5 firmware update for the A9, and its existing action-focused lens offerings, Sony shows no signs of slowing down in its ambitions to make its Alpha line the first choice for sports and wildlife photographers.

-Of course, with an asking price of £12,000, this is a lens that will only make its way to the photographers that absolutely need it, such as pro sports photographers attending the 2020 Summer Olympics next year.
-True, the FE 400mm f2.8 OSS G Master isn’t priced that much cheaper, although that’s no doubt explained in part by the aperture being a whole stop faster.
+Of course, with an asking price of £12,000, this is a lens that will only make its way to photographers who absolutely need it, such as pro sports photographers attending next year's Olympics.
+True, the FE 400mm f/2.8 OSS G Master isn’t priced that much cheaper, although that’s no doubt explained in part by the aperture being a whole stop faster.

+We're certainly encouraged by the sharpness of the lens, at even the widest aperture, together with its control over aberrations and the autofocus system's capability and speed – although considering the performance of previous G Master lenses, this probably shouldn't come as much of a surprise.

 All sample images captured with a pre-production lens.
 All images: TechRadar